CafeVariomeUoL/cv3-docs/Writerside/topics/cafe-variome-v3.md

 ## Why Cafe Variome

 Health data sharing often takes place through small-scale interactions between a limited number of individuals or institutions.
-While this approach helps ensure proper data governance and provenance, it prevents the full potential of the data from being realised and contradicts widespread FAIR principles.
+While this approach helps ensure proper data governance and provenance, it prevents the full potential of the data from being realised and contradicts widespread (<tooltip term="FAIR">FAIR</tooltip>) principles.

 Cafe Variome provides a user-friendly solution, allowing data controllers and custodians to retain control of their data while making approved data elements discoverable, either through a single instance or a federation of data-sharing instances.
 Its powerful, adaptive query interface uses semantic similarity, and its flexibility enables researchers and users to create queries that are as simple or as complex as needed.